hpc/charliecloud/doc-src/ch-build_desc.rst

 ::

-  $ ch-build -t TAG [ARGS ...]
+  $ ch-build [-b buildah|docker] -t TAG [ARGS ...]
 CONTEXT

 Description
 ===========

-Build a Docker image named :code:`TAG` described by Dockerfile :code:`./Dockerfile` or as specified.
-This is a wrapper for :code:`docker build` with various enhancements.

-Sudo privileges are required to run the :code:`docker` command.
+Build an image named :code:`TAG` described by a Dockerfile (default :code:`./Dockerfile`) using the specified image builder.
+Place the result into the builder's backend storage.

+Supported builders:

+  * Buildah (:code:`buildah build-using-dockerfile` a.k.a. :code:`buildah bud`)
+  * Docker (:code:`docker build`)

 Arguments:

+  :code:`-b`, :code:`--builder`
+    Builder to use; one of :code:`buildah` or :code:`docker`.
+If the option is not specified, use the value of environment variable :code:`CH_BUILDER`.
+    If neither are specified, try builders in the above order (alphabetical) and use the first one in :code:`$PATH`.

+  :code:`--builder-info`
+    Print the builder to be used and its version, then exit.

-  :code:`--file`
+  :code:`-f`, :code:`--file`
-    Dockerfile to use (default: :code:`./Dockerfile`)
+    Dockerfile to use (default: :code:`./Dockerfile`).
+Note that calling your Dockerfile anything other than :code:`Dockerfile` will confuse people.

-  :code:`-t`
+  :code:`-t TAG`
-    name (tag) of Docker image to build
+    name (tag) of image to build

   :code:`--help`
     print help and exit